Weber Go-Anywhere Gas Grill Review: My Experience

 Chris Maxcer

-Disclosure: Man Makes Fire is reader-supported.
+Man Makes Fire is reader-supported.
 When you buy gear using retail links on our site, we may earn an affiliate commission that helps pay for our work.
 Learn more.

 For fuel, the Weber Go-Anywhere Gas Grill uses handy — and easy to find — small propane canisters.
-It has decent flame adjustment capabilities, and while Weber has made some changes to this grill over time, we like it for camping, fishing trips and the occasional off-grid lunch or dinner.
+It has decent flame adjustment capabilities, and while Weber has made some changes to this grill over time, I like it for camping, fishing trips and the occasional off-grid lunch or dinner.

-Weber Go-Anywhere Gas Grill Review
+Weber Go-Anywhere Gas Grill Long-Term Review

 This photo shows the Weber Go-Anywhere Gas Grill.